Integrative Health and Wellness (Master of Science)

 Please visit NBHWC’s website to review all exam requirements.

-The Integrative Health and Wellness program is housed in the Department of Interdisciplinary Studies.
+The Integrative Health and Wellness program is housed in the School of Medicine.
 Faculty in this department come from backgrounds in business, health, education, law, and the arts and sciences.
 Together, their experiences and expertise provide graduate students with a robust interdisciplinary education that can prepare them for a wide variety of career paths.

 - Complete an application